lisosoma/ML-for-demographic-inference/README.md

 *Supervisor: E. E. Noskova*

+## Brief description of the project

+In population genetics, the allele frequency spectrum, sometimes called the site frequency spectrum, is the distribution of the allele frequencies of a given set of loci (often SNPs) in a population or sample.

+Full-fledged genetic data are not used to output demographic history parameters, as they require a lot of computing resources.
+Therefore, they use various statistics based on these data.
+One of these statistics is the allele-frequency spectrum.
+In the simplest case, it can be represented as a multidimensional tensor (matrix).
+Existing methods for deriving demographic history parameters (dadi, moments) use local optimization algorithms that work faster for given initial approximations of parameters close to optimal.
+In this project, it is proposed to apply the simplest machine learning methods for approximate prediction of the parameters of the demographic history of two populations.
+As machine learning algorithms, a choice is offered: random forest or convolutional neural networks.
+It is required to generate data, train and validate the selected method on them.

 ## Goals
 - Сhoose a model of the demographic history of two populations on which **the effectiveness of the methods will be explored**;
 - Generate data using dadi library;